croninjohn/code_examples/README.md

 ![Conference_Engagement_Summary](https://github.com/croninjohn/code_examples/blob/master/Dashboards/Conference_Engagement_Summary.png?raw=true)

 **SQL**
 The SQL code can also be found in the accordingly named folder.
 It contains a single SQL (`Report.Meetings_Dashboard_Event_Registration_w_Payments.View`) file that creates a SQL view used by a Tableau dashboard designed to show executive leadership the state of visitor registrations for upcoming ACS conferences.
 It draws on various source tables to create a unified view containing an entry for each conference registrant.
-It was not the only piece of SQL code used to support the aforementioned dashboard, but it demonstrates better than others the proficiency with SQL I want to communicate.
+It was not the only piece of SQL code used to support the aforementioned dashboard, but it demonstrates succinctly the proficiency with SQL I want to communicate.

 *This dashboard, also created by me, is the one that draws on the SQL code I've provided*
 ![Conference_Registrations_Summary](https://github.com/croninjohn/code_examples/blob/master/Dashboards/Conference_Registrations_Summary.png?raw=true)